Skip to main content

 Back up and restore Pioreactor system files

 Each Pioreactor keeps its configuration, calibration data, and persistent state inside ~/.pioreactor.
-The Inventory page now lets you export that directory as a zip for safekeeping and import it onto the same unit when you need to restore or clone a setup.
+The Inventory page now lets you export that directory as a system archive (.zip) for safekeeping and import it onto the same unit when you need to restore or clone a setup.

-Manage Pioreactor menu showing export and import actions highlighted
+Manage Pioreactor menu showing Export system archive and Import system archive actions highlighted

-1. Open the Inventory page, find the Pioreactor you want to back up, and click Manage Pioreactor → Export system files.
+1. Open the Inventory page, find the Pioreactor you want to back up, and click Manage Pioreactor → Export system archive.

-2. Confirm the export when prompted.
+2. Review the dialog and click Export when ready.
 The UI downloads a file named <pioreactor>_dot_pioreactor.zip.

 3. Store the archive somewhere safe.
 It contains every file from that unit’s ~/.pioreactor plus a pioreactor_export_metadata.json descriptor (hostname, version, export time).

-Export system files confirmation dialog with the export button highlighted
+Export system archive confirmation dialog with the Export button highlighted

 After you confirm, the browser saves a zip named <pioreactor>_dot_pioreactor.zip.